UniSport is up and running! See the details below for training sessions and visit the Facebook page for more information.

 Questions?
 Reach out to email@example.com

 Academic Skills workshops are running during weeks 7 to 12 to teach you essential skills for your assessments.
-The workshops are held in room 2.13 and are led by your Academic Skills Facilitator, Lan Nguyen.
+The workshops are held on Level 2 in room 2.13 and are led by your Academic Skills Facilitator, Lan Nguyen.
 Click on the 'Workshops' tab to see the full schedule.